Abba Arikha: Biography

 Little is known of Rav's personal life.
-That he was rich seems probable; for he appears to have occupied himself for a time with commerce and afterward with agriculture.
+That he was rich seems probable, for he appears to have occupied himself for a time with commerce and afterward with agriculture.
 He is referred to as the son of noblemen, but it is not clear if this is an affectionate term or a true description of his status.
-Rashi does tell us that he is being described as the son of great men.
-He was highly respected by the Gentiles as well as by the Jews of Babylonia, as shown by the friendship which existed between him and the last Parthian emperor, Artabanus IV.
-He was deeply affected by the death of Artaban in 226 and the downfall of the Parthian rulers, and does not appear to have sought the friendship of Ardashir I, founder of the Sasanian Empire, although Samuel of Nehardea probably did so.
+Rashi tells us that he is described as the son of great men.
+He was highly respected by the Gentiles as well as by the Jews of Babylonia, as shown by the friendship that existed between him and the last Parthian, Artabanus IV.
+He was deeply affected by the death of Artaban in 226 and the downfall of the Parthian rulers and does not appear to have sought the friendship of Ardashir I, founder of the Sasanian Empire, although Samuel of Nehardea probably did so.

-Rav became closely related, through the marriage of one of his daughters, to the family of the exilarch.
+Rav became closely related to the exilarch's family through the marriage of one of his daughters.
 Her sons, Mar Ukban and Nehemiah, were considered types of the highest aristocracy.
 Rav had many sons, several of whom are mentioned in the Talmud, the most distinguished being the eldest, Chiyya.
 Chiyya did not, however, succeed his father as head of the academy: this post fell to Rav's disciple Rav Huna.
-Two of his grandsons occupied in succession the office of exilarch.
+Two of his grandsons occupied the office of exilarch in succession.

 Rav died at an advanced age, deeply mourned by numerous disciples and the entire Babylonian Jewry, which he had raised from comparative insignificance to the leading position in Judaism.

 Legacy

 The method of treatment of the traditional material to which the Talmud owes its origin was established in Babylonia by Rav.
 That method takes the Mishnah of Judah haNasi as a text or foundation, adding to it the other tannaitic traditions, and deriving from all of them the theoretical explanations and practical applications of the religious Law.
 The legal and ritual opinions recorded in Rav's name and his disputes with Samuel constitute the main body of the Babylonian Talmud.
 His numerous disciples—some of whom were very influential and who, for the most part, were also disciples of Samuel—amplified and, in their capacity as instructors and by their discussions, continued the work of Rav.
 In the Babylonian schools, Rav was rightly referred to as "our great master."
 Rav also exercised a great influence for good upon the moral and religious conditions of his native land, not only indirectly through his disciples, but directly by reason of the strictness with which he repressed abuses in matters of marriage and divorce, and denounced ignorance and negligence in matters of ritual observance.

-Rav, says tradition, found an open, neglected field and fenced it in.